 Now that the housing market is beginning to rebound, you may be considering putting your current personal residence on the market.
-But what do you need to know before you call your real estate agent?
+But what do you need to know before you call your real estate agent about selling your home?
 First, does the residence qualify as your “main” home?
 And secondly, will the sale result in a gain or a loss?

 You cannot deduct a loss from the sale of your main home, and generally, you are eligible to exclude all or part of the gain from the sale of your main home if you owned and used it as your main home for a period totaling at least two years out of the five years prior to its sale.
 The ownership test generally requires that you own the home directly, not through an entity.
 For example, you wouldn’t qualify for the ownership test if the home was owned by a limited partnership or an irrevocable trust.
 But you would qualify for the ownership test if the home was owned by a single-member LLC that is disregarded for tax purposes or by a grantor trust and you are the grantor of the trust.

 If you have a loss on the sale of your main home and you received a Form 1099-S from the sale, report the sale on your Form 1040, Form 8948 using the applicable code in column F, even though the loss is not deductible.

 If you have a gain from the sale of your main home and you meet the ownership and use tests described above, you may be able to exclude up to $250,000 of the gain from your income or $500,000 on a joint return, in most cases.
 This exclusion may be claimed each time that you sell your main home, but generally no more often than once every two years.